 Endless Integration Options to Fit Your Needs

 The beauty of customizing your integration settings is the multitude of ways you can send your call data.
 Customization ensures you can get the information you need when and where you need it.
-Here are just a few ways you can sift through your data using Integration Filters:
+Here are just a few ways you can sift through your data using Integration Triggers:

 Only send Sales calls to your CRM.

 One of the most common CallRail setups is sending callers to a main line number utilizing a menu step.
 Pressing 1 tags the call as “Support” and pushes to a Customer Service team, while pressing 2 tags the call as “Sales” and sends the caller to an Account Executive.
 Not everyone wants support calls flooding in from existing customers pushing into their campaign and workflow data as new leads.
-With Integration Filters, you now have the ability to only send calls tagged as “Sales” to Salesforce, Marketo, and Hubspot.
+With Integration Triggers, you now have the ability to only send calls tagged as “Sales” to Salesforce, Marketo, and Hubspot.

 Focus your lead generation on true conversions.

 For some industries, longer calls are a sign of valuable calls; anything less than a minute in duration is a sign of a misdial or mundane inquiry.
 Reporting calls by duration gives you the opportunity to only report productive conversations.
 Using Integration Filters, you can choose to only send calls over a minute in length to Google Analytics and AdWords so you’re analyzing a campaign’s success based on meaningful phone leads.

 Integrating CallRail with Slack or Hipchat can be extremely helpful for faster follow-up from your Sales team, but maybe you only need to be notified for missed callers that need immediate attention.
 Only send missed calls and voicemails from high priority tracking numbers to your messaging platforms, so your team knows who to follow up with faster.